galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Retrieve a single property from a namespace

 To retrieve a specific property from the `framework` namespace, specify the property name in the command by using the `-–name` flag.
-The following example retrives the `resultarchive.store` property from the framework `namespace` in summary format.
+The following example retrives the `resultarchive.store` property from the framework `namespace` in raw format.

 On Mac or Unix:

 ```
 galasactl properties get --namespace framework \
 --name resultarchive.store \
+--format raw
 ```

 On Windows (Powershell):